-- Dactylitis is not a feature of rheumatoid arthritis
+Importantly, dactylitis is not considered a typical feature of rheumatoid arthritis or osteoarthritis.

 In children with sickle-cell disease, the first sign is usually quite sudden and is characterised by painful swelling of the hands, feet, or both.
 The child refuses to bear weight and has puffy, tender and warm fingers and/or toes.
 This is often accompanied by fever, raised white cell count and mild anaemia.

 The clinical symptoms in sickle-cell dactylitis are self-limiting.
 Swelling and pain usually subsides spontaneously without any medical or surgical treatment.
 The duration of symptoms may range from several days to a month.
 It rarely causes permanent damage but in some cases may result in shortening of the fingers as a result of premature fusion of the epiphyseal plates.